 Versatile all mountain skis.
 Easy enough to handle on piste and wide enough to give good float off piste.
 Great for skiers who move on and off piste a lot but spend more time on piste.

-This size range contains wide all mountain skis as well as most freestyle skis.
-Wide all mountain skis are great in powder and choppy snow and can still handle well on piste.
-Harder to handle than narrower versions, for better skiers only.
+This size range contains all mountain skis as well as most freestyle skis.
+All mountain skis are great for all conditions and can perform in powder, chopped up snow and hardpack.
 For freestyle, a wide ski gives solid landings and plenty of surface area for jibs and presses.

 Camber profile is the curvature of the ski from the tip to the tail.
 Manufacturers are now producing many different camber profiles for different styles of skiing.
 If you are into cruising around the pistes or pipe riding we recommend a traditional positive camber ski.
 For off piste and more hardcore freestyle riding there are now some alternatives to choose from.
 Also for beginners, early rise rocker can help for easy turns.